data7expressions/3xpr/doc/wiki/Comparison.md

 ### in

-- description: Determines if an array includes a certain element
+- description: Determines if an element is in a list
 - deterministic: true
 - return: boolean
 - params:
+	- value: T
 	- list: T[]
-	- value: T

 ### isNull